mantidproject/mantid/docs/source/release/v6.3.0/muon.rst

 - The ``alpha`` values on :ref:`Grouping Tab <muon_grouping_tab-ref>` are now to six decimal places.
 - The numerical values in the ``run info`` box on the :ref:`Home Tab <muon_home_tab-ref>` are now rounded to either 4 significant figures or a whole number, whichever is more precise.
 - The Sequentially Fit all button is now visible for 4K displays.
+- The :ref:`Results Tab <muon_results_tab-ref>` will now preserve the workspace selection after a fit.
+However, it will reselect a fit that has been recalculated.

 Bugfixes